First published in 1939, Goodbye to Berlin takes place in the city’s more colourful quarters just as Hitler comes to

 This results in a rather haunting end to the book – but the way there is scandalous and sharp-tongued.
-Mostly this is thank to a cast of upperclass spendthrifts and well-spoken scoundrels.
+Mostly this is thanks to a cast of upperclass spendthrifts and well-spoken scoundrels.

 “Curled up on the sofa in the big dingy room, she smoked, drank Prairie Oysters, talked endlessly of the future.
 When the weather was fine, and I hadn’t any lessons to give, we strolled as far as the Wittenbergplatz and sat on a bench in the sunshine, discussing the people who went past.”

 Other books like Goodbye to Berlin

 - All Quiet on the Western Front, by Erich Maria Remarque (Germany, war)

 - Good Morning, Midnight, by Jean Rhys (1930s, Europe)

 - Tales of the City, by Armistead Maupin (scandalous yet loveable characters)

 - Mr Norris Changes Trains (also by this author)